 Students have a positive and enjoyable experience while attending Bulldog Welcome Week.
-If you are a current UMD student and are interested in being a Bulldog Welcome Week student leader (RockStar) for Bulldog Welcome Week 2015, contact the First Year Experience Office and Students in Transition.
+If you are a current UMD student and are interested in being a Bulldog Welcome Week student leader (RockStar) for Bulldog Welcome Week 2016, contact the The Office for Students in Transition.
 We are currently accepting applications to our wait list.
 The role of the RockStars is to help assist Bulldog Welcome Week event coordinators, to serve as group facilitators, to answer students' questions, and to act as peer role models.

 If you are interested in becoming a RockStar, please contact the Office for Students in Transition (email@example.com) or our Orientation Programs Coordinator; Jen Doebler (firstname.lastname@example.org), 42 Solon Campus Center; 218-726-6393.

 Who do I contact if I want to change my classes?

 You can add or change classes online at /myu.umn.edu/ or contact your student affairs office.
 The numbers are as follows.